cwade65IvyTech/SDEV_220_Final_Project_Group5/README.md

    cd your-folder-name
 3.
 ### How to Use/Test:
+How to Use/Test:
+Make sure Python 3 it’s installed on your system.
+(Tip: It may be useful to verify the version is 3.6) Save the script as varners_order_form.py (Or the name of your choosing).
+Open a terminal or open a prompt.
+You can run the script by using; python varners_order_form.py (Or the name of your choosing).
+A window should open.
 ### Feature Summary:
+Summary:
+This application is a desktop-based wholesale order form designed for Varner’s Greenhouse & Nursery’s 2025 Fall season.
+It offers dynamic data entry with real-time calculation of totals, including support for Michigan sales tax and optional delivery fees.
+The interference is responsive and scrollable, allowing for easy navigation of product sections.
+Input fields are color coded for clarity, and the form includes built-in validation to ensure numeric input.
+Users can export orders as CSV files or printable text summaries, making it easy to process or archive orders.
+The application is designed with compatibility in mind, supporting both legacy and modern versions of python ‘trace’ methods for live updates.
 ### Technology Stack:
+Technology Stack:
+Programming Language: Python 3
+GUI Framework: Tkinter
+Core library used:
+Tkinter, tkinter.ttk
+Datetime
+Csv
+collections.OrderedDict
+Sys, os
+File Outputs:
+.csv
+.txt
 ### Team Roles:
  - Calvin Ryan Alexander Wade was the project leader who led conversations and focused on the structure and organization of the program.
  - Jason P Winowiecki was the developer who focused on the structure and organization of the program.